 It is not necessary to prepare a reagent blank each time the test is carried out.
 The reagent blank tube may be prepared weekly and used repeatedly with all samples prepared from the same batch of reagent tubes.
-The reagent blank should be stored in the dark between uses.
+The reagent blank should be stored in the dark, for example in the original packaging between use.